 Picture of the glowing or flashing red light on the JBL Charge 5 speaker.

 JBL Charge 5 Red Light Stays On, How to Fix

-Many JBL speakers, including the Charge 5, have a light that glows or blinks red when the battery is almost out of power.
-In the case of the Charge 5, we find this lamp in the battery level meter bar on the front of the speaker.
-Sometimes though, this red light stays on or flashes for long periods as you play the speaker.
+The Charge 5 speaker has a red light that glows or blinks when its battery is almost dead.
+Now we find this lamp in the battery level bar on the front of the speaker.
+But sometimes though, this light stays red or flashes for longer than normal periods.
 E.g. It starts blinking during play and does not stop, even when you connect a charger.
-Thus in this post, we offer reasons that this might occur, and give some fixes for this common problem.
+This may indicate that the speaker is not charging properly.
+So in this post, we offer reasons that this might occur.
+Then we give some fixes to get the battery charging the right way again.

 Why JBL Charge 4 Red Light Stays On

-It’s normal that the battery gauge displays a blinking red light near the bottom of the battery status bar, when the battery is quite low.
-But this red light should go out when you connect the speaker to a charger, and battery recharging begins.
+It’s normal that the battery gauge displays a blinking red light near the bottom of the battery status bar.
+This routinely happens when the battery is quite low.
+But this red light should go out when you connect the charger.

+Picture of the glowing or flashing red light on the JBL Charge 5 speaker.